Call-for-Code/weather-api-python/README.md

 ## Obtain a Weather Company API Key

-If you're participating in the [Call for Code](https://developer.ibm.com/callforcode/) Global Challenge, go the the [special Call for Code Weather web site](https://callforcode.weather.com/) and [register](https://callforcode.weather.com/register).
-A time-limited API key will be sent to you via email.
-The documentation for the Weather Company APIs for Call for Code can be found the [here](https://callforcode.weather.com/documentation/).
+If you are participating in the [Call for Code](https://developer.ibm.com/callforcode/) Global Challenge, request access to [The Weather Company APIs](https://developer.ibm.com/callforcode/tools/weather/).
+Registration is free and will be available while the Call for Code Global Challenge is taking place.
+After you agree to the terms, you will receive your API key.
+Additional documentation about The Weather Company APIs for Call for Code is available [here](https://developer.ibm.com/blogs/call-for-code-the-weather-company-and-you/).

 ## Getting Started in IBM Cloud